GarrettArm/Drupal7DBviewer/README.md

 #### If you want to get to the mysql prompt:

- - `docker-composer exec drupal7db mysql -u user -p`
+ - `docker-composer exec drupal7db mysql -u localuser -p`
- - password is 'password' because no one can access the database except us.

 #### If you want to get to a bash: